 If you want to access your pension savings, but also want to continue to contribute to a pension, care should be taken and you should seek guidance and/or financial advice first.
 Depending on how you access your pension, this could reduce the maximum you are allowed to continue to save into a pension.
-It could also limit your ability to use up any unused contribution allowances from the three previous tax years.

-Accessing your pension may also have the effect of reducing your effective annual allowance.
-This is the total amount of pension savings that can be made to all pension schemes in the year.
-Accessing income through flexi access drawdown or as an uncrystallised funds pension lump sum will normally effectively reduce your annual allowance under your SIPP and similar schemes from £60,000 to £10,000 (for the 2023/24 tax year onwards), with no 'carry forward'.
+Accessing your pension may have the effect of reducing your effective annual allowance each tax year.
+This is the total amount of pension savings that can be made to all pension schemes in the tax year without triggering a tax charge.

+Accessing income through flexi access drawdown or as an uncrystallised funds pension lump sum will normally effectively reduce your annual allowance under your SIPP and similar schemes from £60,000 to £10,000 (for the 2023/24 tax year onwards), with no 'carry forward' from previous tax years.
 This lower limit is called the money purchase annual allowance.

-Care should be taken that you are not 'recycling' your pension money (that means taking it out of one pension to put into another) because this could incur a tax charge.
+Care should be taken that you are not 'recycling' your pension lump sum money (that means taking it out of one pension to put into another) because this could incur a tax charge.